 Should you expect more from Internal Audit?

-Of the 1,600 Chief Audit Executives (CAE’s) and their stakeholders, including senior management and boards, 54% believe Internal Audit is contributing significant value, but this is not enough:
+Of the New Zealand Chief Audit Executives (CAE’s) and their stakeholders who we surveyed, 41% believe Internal Audit is contributing significant value, but this is not enough:

 Do we expect enough from Internal Audit?
 What could the future of Internal Audit look like?
 Must we disrupt to be future fit?